chipsalliance/firrtl-spec/spec.md

 Consequently, `{a:UInt, b:UInt}`{.firrtl} is not equivalent to `{b:UInt, a:UInt}`{.firrtl}, and `{a: {flip b:UInt}}`{.firrtl} is not equivalent to `{flip a: {b: UInt}}`{.firrtl}.

 Two property types are equivalent if they are the same concrete property type.

+## Width Inference

+For all circuit components declared with unspecified widths, the FIRRTL compiler will infer the minimum possible width that maintains the legality of all its incoming connections.
+If a circuit component has no incoming connections, and the width is unspecified, then an error is thrown to indicate that the width could not be inferred.

+For module input ports with unspecified widths, the inferred width is the minimum possible width that maintains the legality of all incoming connections to all instantiations of the module.

+The width of a ground-typed multiplexer expression is the maximum of its two corresponding input widths.
+For multiplexing aggregate-typed expressions, the resulting widths of each leaf sub-element is the maximum of its corresponding two input leaf sub-element widths.

+The width of each primitive operation is detailed in [@sec:primitive-operations].

+The width of constant integer expressions is detailed in their respective sections.

 # Connections